suabochica/understanding-typescript/notes/06-namespaces-and-modules.md

 ```

 2. The namespace allow us split our code avoiding the use of global scope.
 The TS compiler use JS IIFE to split the code blocks

 Namespaces and Multiple Files
 -----------------------------
-1. We can split our `myMath` namespace in two files `circleMath.ts` and `rectangleleMath.ts`, and add the respective calculate functions.
+1. We can split our `myMath` namespace in two files `circleMath.ts` and `rectangleMath.ts`, and add the respective calculate functions.
-2. If we run the new structure the browser will throw the error `Uncought Reference`.
-To solve this issue we have three posibilites:
+2. If we run the new structure the browser will throw the error `Uncaught Reference`.
+To solve this issue we have three possibilities:
-    1. Import the  `circleMath.js` and the `rectangleleMath.js` files in the `indext.html`
+    1. Import the  `circleMath.js` and the `rectangleMath.js` files in the `index.html`
-    2. Use the TypeScript option compiler `-- outFile {{outpustFile.js}} {{inputFile*.ts}}`
+    2. Use the TypeScript option compiler `-- outFile {{outputsFile.js}} {{inputFile*.ts}}`
     3. Please check the Namespace Import section

 Namespace Imports